 Eligible Specialty Livestock

-Specialty livestock eligible for CFAP 2 consists of animals commercially raised for food, fur, fiber, or feathers, and includes: alpacas, bison, buffalo, beefalo, deer, ducks, elk, emus, geese, goats, guinea pigs, llamas, mink (including pelts), mohair, ostrich, pheasants, quail, rabbits, reindeer, turkey, water buffalo, and yak.
-Additional livestock commodities are also eligible, as described on farmers.gov/cfap2/livestock.
+Specialty livestock eligible for CFAP 2 consists of animals commercially raised for food, fur, fiber, or feathers, and includes: alpacas, bison, buffalo, beefalo, deer, ducks, elk, emus, geese, goats, guinea pigs, llamas, mink (including pelts), mohair, ostrich, pheasants, pullets, quail, rabbits, reindeer, turkey, water buffalo, and yak.
+Additional livestock commodities are also eligible, as described on farmers.gov/cfap2/livestock, and livestock raised by contract producers are eligible as outlined on farmers.gov/cfap.

-Specialty livestock excludes all equine, breeding stock, companion or comfort animals, pets, and animals raised for hunting or game purposes.
+Eligible specialty livestock excludes all equine, breeding stock not raised by contract producers, companion or comfort animals, pets, and animals raised for hunting or game purposes.

 CFAP 2 Payments for Specialty Livestock